benjimon24/css-natours/README.md

 # Natours

 A stylish webpage modelled after an app for discovering nature tours.
-Features advanced CSS techniques such as animations, pseudo-classes, clip-paths, and more to come!
+Features advanced CSS techniques such as animations, pseudo-classes, clip-paths, SASS mixins and variables, and more!
+Demonstrates the use of the block-element-modifier naming convention in HTML markup.
+Also demonstrates the structure of modern SASS architecture.

 Part of the "Advanced CSS and Sass: Flexbox, Grid, Animations and More!" course by Jonas Schmedtmann (link below).